 She acknowledges that hard work accounts for a large part of her professional success, but she also realizes that making her way up the corporate ladder would not be possible without a free-market economy, in which to operate, and our personal liberties, which are protected by the U.S. Constitution.

 Monique earned a Masters of Business Administration (MBA) from Emory University’s prestigious Goizueta Business School, graduating Beta Gamma Sigma (highest honors).
 She studied physics and math as an undergraduate at Loyola University New Orleans.
-Additionally, Monique is a member of the Leadership Brevard class of 2016.
+Additionally, Monique is a graduate from Leadership Brevard's class of 2016.

 Since moving to Brevard County with her husband over 15 years ago, Monique has been an active member of the community, serving on many boards and committees.
 As a business adviser and political analyst, she is a public speaker and regularly appears on television and radio shows.